binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

     {line-numbers=off}
        cd /opt/Veil && ./Install.sh -c
   The dependency installs take a while, these include Python on Windows, Ruby and Go
-3. Select the defaults for the Python for Windows install
+3. Select the defaults for the Python for Windows install.
-4. When the install reaches the "Select Destination Directory", go with the default
+4. When the install reaches the "Select Destination Directory", go with the default.
-5. Click the "Yes" when asked if you want to overwrite the existing Python files
+5. Click the "Yes" when asked if you want to overwrite the existing Python files.
-6. Select the defaults for the rest of the Python install
+6. Select the defaults for the rest of the Python install.
 7. Next up is the pywin32 set-up.
-Click "Next" to continue
+Click "Next" to continue.
-8. Use the default Python directory location -> click "Next" -> "Next" -> "Finish"
+8. Use the default Python directory location -> click "Next" -> "Next" -> "Finish".
 9. Next up is pycrypto.
-"Next" -> "Next" -> "Next" -> "Finish"
+"Next" -> "Next" -> "Next" -> "Finish".
-10. Choose your language
+10. Choose your language.
-11. Accept the Ruby License Agreement
+11. Accept the Ruby License Agreement.
-12. "Install" -> "Yes" to Folder Exists -> "Finish"
+12. "Install" -> "Yes" to Folder Exists -> "Finish".
-13. Finally, golang
+13. Finally, golang.

 To run Veil-Evasion:
 `cd /opt/Veil/Veil-Evasion/ && ./Veil-Evasion.py`